ToxMCP/oqt-mcp/README.md

 - `docs/auth_testing.md` for detailed OIDC configuration, token generation tips, and test utilities.
 - `docs/observability.md` for audit/correlation-id behaviour and guidance on wiring custom sinks.
 - `docs/testing.md` for local tooling, pytest commands, and CI details.
+- `docs/release_process.md` for the release checklist and tagging workflow.

+## Release Management

+We track releases in `CHANGELOG.md` following [Keep a Changelog](https://keepachangelog.com/) conventions.

+1. Update `CHANGELOG.md`, bump `pyproject.toml` version, and follow the checklist in `docs/release_process.md`.
+2. Tag releases using `git tag -a vX.Y.Z` and publish GitHub releases summarising the changes.
+3. Keep the `## [Unreleased]` section ready for future work after each release.